geist-us/Label-Ideation/Whitepaper.md

 that the artist is willing and likely to continue releasing on the label because there are great benefits to doing so.

 To foster this sort of relationship, we propose paying the artist in the GSTC token.
-(WIP)

 ## **III.
 Distributors**